Dairy Farm Nature Park: Wildlife

-In 2014, the National University of Singapore's Singapore Biodiversity Records documented the sighting of a Striped Tree Skink, or also known as the Lipinia vittigera, at Dairy Farm Nature Park.
-The observation was place on 12 August 2012, within the park's limits.
+In 2014, the National University of Singapore's Singapore Biodiversity Records documented the sighting of a striped tree skink (Lipinia vittigera) at Dairy Farm Nature Park.
+The observation took place on 12 August 2012, within the park's limits.
 The skink, which was observed on a tree trunk, was around 10 cm long.
-The lizard's vivid yellow tail is thought to operate as a bait to draw in prey, highlighting how interesting nature is.
-The observers pointed out that this is an uncommon discovery in Singapore because the Striped Tree Skink is not frequently seen there.
-So visitors should keep their eyes peeled to spot this rare Striped Tree Skink!
+The lizard's vivid yellow tail is thought to serve as bait to draw in prey.

-In 2019, another record published by the National University of Singapore's Singapore Biodiversity record by Marcus F.C.
-Ng, spotted a Bombardier dragonfly, or known as the Lyriothemis cleis at Dairy Farm Nature Park on February the 2nd.
-Accordingly to Ng, this species of dragonfly are considered rare and are restricted in Singapore.
+In 2019, another record published by the National University of Singapore's Singapore Biodiversity Records by Marcus F.C.
+Ng described a bombardier dragonfly (Lyriothemis cleis) at Dairy Farm Nature Park on 2 February.
+According to Ng, this species of dragonfly is considered rare and restricted in Singapore.

 Adding on to the list of different biodiversity observed at Dairy Farm Nature Park, another publication by the National University of Singapore, featured in its Nature in Singapore series, was released in June 2021 by authors Khoo, Soh, and Lee.
-During their observations at Dairy Farm Nature Park, they encountered a singular Raffles' Banded Langur (Presbytis femoralis), which is reported to be a critically endangered species that had not been seen since 1987.
+During their observations at Dairy Farm Nature Park, they encountered a singular Raffles' banded langur (Presbytis femoralis), a critically endangered species which had not been seen in the wild since 1987.

-As observed and documented by INaturalist, there are multiple species of butterflies and dragonflies at Dairy Farm Nature Park.